Option: Jointly Registered with Erie Community College

 The NCCC Approach

-The ST program consists of one prerequisite semester prior to acceptance into the ST program and three full-time core course semesters.
-The ST program is offered at the NCCC Sanborn campus and at the NCCC satellite campus which offers the option of the jointly registered associate degree program with Erie Community College for the convenience of students living in Erie County.
+The program consists of four full-time semesters.
+At the NCCC Sanborn campus and at the NCCC satellite campus which offers the option of the jointly registered associate degree program with Erie Community College for the convenience of students living in Erie County.

-The off-campus clinical education sites are Niagara Falls Memorial Medical Center, Kaleida Health System, Catholic Health System, Erie County Medical Center and the VA Western New York Health Care System.
+The off-campus clinical education sites are Niagara Falls Memorial Medical Center, Mount St. Mary’s Hospital, Kaleida Health System, Catholic Health System, Roswell Park Cancer Institute, Erie County Medical Center and the VA Western New York Health Care System.
 Students are responsible for their own transportation to all off-campus clinical experiences and for parking fees associated with the facility.

 The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (http://www.caahep.org) upon the recommendation of the ARC/STSA, 6 W. Dry Creek Circle, Suite #110, Littleton, CO 80120, 1-303-694-9262, http://www.arcstsa.org the program has been placed on Probationary Accreditation as of May 20, 2016. http://niagaracc.suny.edu/academics/surgical-tech-accreditation-faqs.php